Resources

 Tenants benefit from connecting with our many corporate affiliates, who share our enthusiasm for supporting entrepreneurs innovating new technologies.

-- We’re partnered with Industry leaders who want to help early-stage innovators access large-scale scientific and business resources to advance technologies in their areas of interest.
+- We’re partnered with industry leaders who want to help early-stage innovators access large-scale scientific and business resources to advance technologies in their areas of interest.
 Take advantage of office hours, technology training, and concierge introductions from Bakar Labs leadership.

 - We’re partnered with the life science team at Wilson Sonsini.
 Their seasoned legal professionals can support you with your patent portfolio; corporate matters; business advisory; commercial & technology transactions; privacy & data protection; regulatory affairs; and litigation.